-The Marketplace is a new way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
+The Marketplace is a way to shop for and purchase private health insurance (for example, health coverage other than VA health care programs) that fits your budget and meets your needs.
 People who purchase insurance through the Marketplace may be able to lower the costs of health insurance coverage by paying lower monthly premiums

 Since VA care meets the standard for health care coverage, you wouldn’t be eligible for assistance to lower your cost of health insurance premiums if you chose to purchase additional health care coverage outside of VA.
 However, you may still purchase private health insurance on or off the Marketplace to complement your VA health care coverage.

 VA can’t make this determination.
 If you use the Marketplace, you will find out if you can get lower costs on your monthly premiums for private health insurance plans.
 Remember, if you are enrolled in a VA health care program, you don’t need to take additional steps to meet the health coverage requirements under the health care law.

 Veterans’ family members who already receive health care coverage — through their employers, TRICARE or certain VA programs — do not need to take additional steps to meet the health care law coverage standards.
 Veterans’ family members who do not have coverage that meets the health care law’s standard should consider their options through the Health Insurance Marketplace.
 They may get lower costs on monthly premiums or out-of-pocket costs or be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).
-Starting October 1, they can submit an application for health care coverage through the Marketplace and learn the amount of assistance they are eligible for.
 For more information, visit www.healthcare.gov.

 Yes; however, acceptance for future VA health care coverage will be based on eligibility factors at the time of application, which may result in a denial of health care coverage.